yandex/zero-downtime-migrations/README.rst

     ALTER TABLE "test" ADD COLUMN "field" boolean DEFAULT True NOT NULL`

-Which cause postgres to rewrite the whole table and when swap it with existing one https://docs.djangoproject.com/en/2.0/topics/migrations/#postgresql and during this period it will hold exclusive lock on write/read on this table.
+Which cause postgres to rewrite the whole table and when swap it with existing one (`note from django documentation <https://docs.djangoproject.com/en/dev/topics/migrations/#postgresql>`_) and during this period it will hold exclusive lock on write/read on this table.

 This package will break sql above in separate commands not only to prevent the rewriting of whole